Brian Keenan (musician, born 1943): Background

 Keenan was part of the Chambers Brothers from 1965 to 1971, and also played with the pre-"Doo Wah Diddy Diddy" Manfred Mann group in England.
 His own group was the house band at Ondine, the first discotheque in New York City.

+He was described by Beat Instrumental in the magazine's May 1969 issue as "the loudest and most ruthless drummer to play with the Brothers".

 Career

 After playing briefly with Manfred Mann, Keenan returned to New York in the mid-1960s.

 Prior to joining The Chambers Brothers, Keenan was a member of the Ondine night club house band, The Losers which was formed around 1965.
-Referred to as a funky blues rock pop band, the group is said to have been made up pf Joe Nessor (bass and vocal), Tony Sal (Guitar and vocal), Brian Keenan (drums) and a guitarist possibly called Russell.
+Referred to as a funky blues rock pop band, the group is said to have been made up of Joe Nessor (bass and vocal), Tony Sal (Guitar and vocal), Brian Keenan (drums) and a guitarist possibly called Russell.
 The group is referred to as Reunion in a Chicago Tribune article.
+They released a single, "Mersey-ssippi" backed with "Love Me Like the Rain" on Atco 45-6373 in 1965.

 The Chambers Brothers

-In 1966 at age 21, he joined The Chambers Brothers.
+In 1966 at age 21, Brian Keenan joined The Chambers Brothers.
+There was a drummer Mike Konnic who predated him.
+Konnic appears to have been with the band for a short time.
+This was around the time the group appeared at the Newport festival, that they had an argument with Konnic.
+For some reason he wanted to fight with them and his elder brother nearly got involved.
+According to Joe, he said "We love you man.
+We want you to play drums."

+Keenan and Joe Chambers co-composed the 7:26 long song "A New Time – A New Day", which appeared on the 1968 album, of the same name.
+He also co-composed "Do Your Thing" which was on the flip side to "I Can't Turn You Loose".

 Bill Graham, the impresario behind the Fillmore West and the Fillmore East, felt that Brian was an exciting live rock drummer.
 The few times the Chambers Brothers were not top-billed (not the main act that night) with Brian on drums, the top-billed group was reluctant to follow them because they were intimidated by the Chambers Brothers with Keenan on drums.
 The Brothers affectionately referred to Brian as Curley and introduced him onstage as Brian "Chambers" Keenan.
 The Chambers Brothers predated Sly and the Family Stone as harbingers of psychedelic soul.
 Keenan also wrote one of its early songs, "Love Me Like the Rain," which appeared on the Shout album.

 Keenan left the group in 1971 after major financial abuses by the group's management were unresolved.